Most Effective Products

 What are Aquatic Weeds?

 • Aquatic weeds can ruin the look of your water body and hinder recreation.
-Most aquatic plants can be placed into five different categories based on their growth habit.
-These include: filamentous algae, planktonic plants, floating weeds, floating leaved weeds, submerged weeds, and emergent weeds.
+Most aquatic plants can be divided into five categories based on their growth habits.
+These include filamentous algae, planktonic plants, floating weeds, floating-leaved weeds, submerged weeds, and emergent weeds.

 What are The Best Aquatic Herbicides for Getting Rid of Aquatic Weeds?